Skip to content

 ... loading ...

-Of the 105 repaired injuries, 99 (94.3%) were taken to the operating room (OR) within 24 hours of arrival at Mass Eye and Ear.
-Fifty-four of the 105 patients (51.4%) were taken to the operating room in under 12 hours.
-Six patients were taken to the operating room more than 24 hours after admission.
-Two were due to a delayed presentation, two were due to a need for urgent monitoring with traumatic brain injury, and two were due to an initial minor presentation that, after admission and observation, eventually required surgical intervention.
+Of these 85 patients, 81 (95.3%) were taken to the operating room (OR) within 24 hours of arrival at Mass Eye and Ear.
+Fifty-one of the 85 patients (60%) were taken to the operating room in under 12 hours.
+Four patients were taken to the operating room more than 24 hours after admission due to a delayed presentation to Mass Eye and Ear.

 Final Visual Acuity and Ocular Trauma Score